 How a Fall in Duck Hunting Is Shooting a Financial Hole Into Conservation Efforts

 Feb.
 7, 2013 — The annual duck hunting season in the United States is traditionally big business, but while bird numbers are rising faster than they have for decades, the number of hunters continues to fall.
-Far from being good news for ducks a new study in the Wildlife Society Bulletin shows how the loss of revenue from ‘duck stamps’ could result in millions of lost dollars for vital conservation work.
+Far from being good news for ducks a new study in Bulletin shows how the loss of revenue from ‘duck stamps’ could result in millions of lost dollars for vital conservation work.

 “The last 15 years have brought hunting opportunities not seen since the turn of the last century,” said Dr Mark Vrtiska from Nebraska Game and Parks Commission.
 “The waterfowl population has passed 40 million six times since 1995, something only seen nine times since records began.
 These should be the glory days for duck hunting.”